 When things go wrong, the government is usually the first to be blamed.
 But we know that government resources are limited, and the scale and complexity of the challenges facing us are too great for top-down interventions by government to solve on their own.

-In areas with serious problems, there is an immense pressure on government to accept any form of investment it can get.
-As a result urban development expands rapidly.
+In areas with serious problems, there is immense pressure on the government to accept any form of investment it can get.
+As a result, urban development expands rapidly.
 Yet time and again we see that these standard methods of development and master planning are no longer working well enough to fix broken urban environments and meet the needs of people.

 Even when excellent policies and frameworks for development have been put in place, often a vast disconnect between such policy and actual implementation remains.
 Institutional restraints often exacerbate this, creating difficulties in working transversally between departments and other partners.

 This makes it hard for government departments to deliver on their KPIs, and even harder for them to fix underlying systemic problems in the urban environment.

 We have found that there is one method that succeeds where others fail, when public, private and community sectors each bring their unique talents to the table, and work together: Where government uses their unique top-down strategic overview of government to allocate resources and investment to enable the vast and largely untapped wellspring of creative energy of people.

 We have found that this is essential to create effective and just development patterns that can deliver on critical KPIs and strategic goals.